YottaDB/YDBDoc/ProgGuide/extrout.rst

 Call-In Interface
 ++++++++++++++++++++++++

 This section is further broken down into several subsections for an easy understanding of the Call-In interface.
-The section is concluded with an elaborate example.
+The section is concluded with several examples.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ydb_ci_tab_open() / ydb_ci_tab_open_t()